What You Will Learn in This Article

 Rose hips are included in my recipe for an Immune-Boosting Syrup called Oxymel.
 You can also enjoy it as a delicious jam substitute by making a simple and healthy Flavonoid Bomb, or you can take it in the form of a supplement.

 Black currants (Ribes nigrum) are a widely available food source of vitamin C. When eaten raw, a half cup of these nutritious fruits provides 101 mg of vitamin C, which is 169% of the recommended daily value.

 Beyond their vitamin C content, black currants are known to be rich in antioxidants called anthocyanins, which come from their deep purple/black color.
 Increasing your intake of antioxidants in general is protective of the skin.

 Supplementing with Vitamin C for Beautiful Skin

 To amplify your vitamin C levels internally, I do recommend supplementing with vitamin C, especially if you are deficient and need to replenish.
-If you want to support Wellena, try our Vitamin C Burst.
-This vitamin C is derived from a mixture of ascorbic acid (pure vitamin C isolated from food) and acerola fruit extract.
-It’s also enhanced with plant bioflavonoids, such as hesperidin, rutin, quercetin, and mixed citrus bioflavonoids.
-These help with the absorption of vitamin C.
+If you want to support Wellena, try our Vitamin C Complete.
+This vitamin C is 100% food-derived vitamin C from amla fruit extract, and also provides all the flavonoids.